What are your studio rates?

 What are your performance requirements?

-There are three recitals held each year; one in the spring, fall and winter.
+There are 6-7 recitals held each year; 3 in the spring, 1 in the summer, 1 in the fall and 2 in winter.
 The Spring Recital – in which students perform one memorized solo – is based on a musical time period or theme.
-The Honors Recital is held in the fall for select students – requirements vary each year.
-The holiday Duet & Ensemble recital is held in the winter where students perform in groups of two, three or four.
+The Spring and Winter recitals are required.
+All of the other recitals are either option or select students only.

 Do your students participate in the Arizona Study Program or competitions?